Federal Direct Stafford Loan

-Students should wait until they have an award letter that confirms eligibility for subsidized and/or unsubsidized Stafford loans as well as the amounts.
+Students should wait until they have a financial aid notification that confirms eligibility for subsidized and/or unsubsidized Stafford loans as well as the amounts.

-Returning student award letters are sent beginning in early-June.
+Returning student notifications are sent beginning in early-June.

 - Click the "Apply Now" link at the bottom of this page to begin the loan request process.

 Student borrowers applying for a Federal Stafford Loan must be U.S. citizens or eligible non-citizens.

 Students must be enrolled at least halftime in a degree seeking program.